resovepant8/General-Grants-Program/new.md

 #### Ecosystem Fits

 Decentralized finance (DeFi) in the Polkadot ecosystem is still a newborn.
 Privacy is essential to the success and prosperity of DeFi.
-The raze network will serve as a vital infrastructure for the future development of privacy-preserving DeFi in the Polkadot ecosystem.
-The raze network will not only liberate the Polkadot DeFi ecosystem from the surveillance of the big brother, but also significantly increase the liquidity of the Polkadot ecosystem.
-The closest product to the Raze network is the Manta network, which is a privacy-preserving DEX system.
+The Raze Network will serve as a vital infrastructure for the future development of privacy-preserving DeFi in the Polkadot ecosystem.
+The Raze Network will not only liberate the Polkadot DeFi ecosystem from the surveillance of the big brother, but also significantly increase the liquidity of the Polkadot ecosystem.
+The closest product to the Raze Network is the Manta Network, which is a privacy-preserving DEX system.
 Our proposal differs from theirs in the following regards:
 * The Zether framework is designed for the Ethereum account-based model, and hence it naturally facilitates the cross-chain private payment of ERC-20 tokens in the Polkadot ecosystem.
 Since all the aforementioned smart contract modules are supposed to be imported as Substrate-based modules, they will also be compatible with the tokens issued in the Polkadot ecosystem, such as DOT or KUSAMA.
 To sum up, our work will significantly increase the liquidity of the Polkadot system due to its cross-chain interoperability.
 * Our product is much more generic in the sense that it supports all the DeFi products in the Polkadot system, and it also supports anonymity mining, which in itself is already a vital DeFi feature.
-In contrast, the Manta network focuses solely on developing the private DEX system, which limits the scope of its application scenarios severely.
+In contrast, the Manta Network focuses solely on developing the private DEX system, which limits the scope of its application scenarios severely.
-* From the technical perspective, the underlying zero-knowledge proof scheme for the Manta network requires trusted setup, which is why they require a trust ceremony.
+* From the technical perspective, the underlying zero-knowledge proof scheme for the Manta Network requires trusted setup, which is why they require a trust ceremony.
 In contrast, the zero-knowledge proof scheme we adopt does not require any trusted setup.
 All the public parameters of our system can be randomly sampled from the underlying group in a totally transparent fashion, which is much more in accordance with the decentralization ethos.

 #### The Purpose of this Grant